 Already now companies and students can benefit from the Digital Opportunity Traineeship programme where up to 6,000 students will work as trainees in a company in another country learning advanced digital skills.
 To learn more join the DOT networking session on Wednesday 5 December at 11.30-12.15

 Join Commissioner Gabriel at the Digital Skills plenary session on 6 December

-The Advanced digital skills for science and societal breakthroughs plenary session will be moderated by Katrina SICHEL and will look at:
+The Europe's future is digital: Investing in people and advanced digital skills plenary session will be moderated by Katrina Sichel and will look at:

-1. How to boost advanced digital skills to spur Europe's competitiveness and innovation uptake?
+1. How to increase the availability of advanced digital skills to spur Europe's competitiveness and innovation uptake?

-2. How to make young people interested in pursuing studies in tech and advanced digital skills careers?
+2. How to prepare young people for studies and careers that will include advanced digital skills?

-3. How to apply life-long learning to support the development of advanced digital skills?
+3. How to promote life-long learning to support the development of advanced digital skills?

 Mariya Gabriel, European Commissioner for Digital Economy and Society

 Alessandro Bogliolo, University of Urbino, Italy; EU Code Week ambassador and member of the Digital Skills and Jobs Coalition Governing Board